 – desolate windswept, but nevertheless disputed specks of land that Great Britain

-went to war over less than three decades ago.
+went to war over in 1982.
 Now (comparatively) peaceful again, but full of vestiges of that bizarre battleground – and also very remote.
 South Georgia, even more remote than the Falklands, also has a grim history of industrial-scale whaling, of which a few ghost towns and ruins remain today and are sometimes included in the itineraries of Antarctica

-Another super-remote island, in fact the most remote one with a permanent settlement, is volcanic Tristan da Cunha
+Another super-remote island, in fact the most remote one with a permanent settlement in the whole Atlantic, is volcanic Tristan da Cunha

-, a truly exotic (and difficult) travel destination.
+, a truly exotic (and difficult to reach) travel destination.

 Back up further north and in much warmer climes lie the Cape Verde Islands